How

 a Chang Jiang 750 from a shop that’s primary

-business is maintenance.
+business is maintenance and riding.
 This is because the guys

 at the shop know what is going on with the Chang